Sunirmal10/urban-nest/README.md

 # Overview:

-A modern responsive e-commerce website with modern UI/UX design using React.js, Tailwind, and Material UI.
+A modern responsive e-commerce website with modern UI/UX design using React.js, Tailwind, and Material UI, with multiple filters.

 # Key features: